m1g/demo-blog/README.md

 - [Simple Form](https://github.com/plataformatec/simple_form) - For simpler forms!

   Our final post form partial is as follows.
-Here I add bulma specific classes to get Simple Form to play nice with the CSS framework.
-If you use Simple Form with [Bootstrap](https://getbootstrap.com) or [Foundation](https://foundation.zurb.com/sites/download.html/) you likely need even less markup than this.
+Bulma specific classes are added to get Simple Form to play nice with the CSS framework.

   ```erb
   <div class="section">